-After the Securities and Futures (Investor Compensation - Levy) (Amendment) Rules 2005 came into effect on 28 October 2005, a levy suspension and re-instatement mechanism was established whereby the investor compensation levies can be suspended when the net asset value of the Fund exceeds \$1.4 billion, and subsequently reinstated when the net asset value of the Fund falls below \$1 billion.

-Pursuant to the Securities and Futures (Investor Compensation - Levy) (Amendment) Rules 2019 which came into effect on 1 January 2020, the Fund is entitled for levy chargeable on securities traded on SEHK (excluding orders routed through the southbound link of a Stock Connect arrangement), futures contracts traded on HKFE and Stock Connect Securities and the trigger levels for levy suspension and re-instatement were raised to \$3 billion and \$2 billion respectively.
+After the Securities and Futures (Investor Compensation - Levy) (Amendment) Rules 2005 came into effect on 28 October 2005, a levy suspension and reinstatement mechanism was established whereby the investor compensation levies can be suspended when the net asset value of the Fund exceeds \$1.4 billion, and subsequently reinstated when the net asset value of the Fund falls below \$1 billion.
+Pursuant to the Securities and Futures (Investor Compensation - Levy) (Amendment) Rules 2019 which came into effect on 1 January 2020, the Fund is entitled to a levy chargeable on securities traded on SEHK (excluding orders routed through the southbound link of the Stock Connect arrangement), futures contracts traded on HKFE and Stock Connect Securities.
+In addition, the trigger levels for levy suspension and reinstatement were raised to \$3 billion and \$2 billion respectively.